RowMax03/webserv/README.md

 **Allowed Functions:**
 `recv`, `send`, `read`, `write`, `poll`, `strerror`, `stat`, `open`, `close`, `dup`, `dup2`, `pipe`, `fork`, `execve`

-## 4. Thread Pool Module
+### 4. HTTP Parser Module

 **Responsibilities:**
-- Manages a pool of worker threads.
-- Assigns client requests to threads for concurrent handling.
-- Uses a task queue for managing client requests.

-**Description:**
-This module initializes and manages a pool of worker threads to handle client connections concurrently.
-It maintains a task queue where incoming client requests are enqueued.
-Worker threads dequeue tasks and process them, ensuring efficient handling of multiple clients simultaneously without blocking the main event loop.

-**Key Functions:**
-- `void initializeThreadPool(int numThreads)`
-- `void assignTaskToThread(std::function<void()> task)`
-- `void workerThreadFunction()`

-**Allowed Functions:**
-`pthread_create`, `pthread_join`, `pthread_mutex_lock`, `pthread_mutex_unlock`, `pthread_cond_wait`, `pthread_cond_signal`

-## 5. HTTP Parser Module

-**Responsibilities:**
 - Parses HTTP requests.
 - Extracts method, URI, headers, and other relevant information.

 **Description:**
-This module is responsible for parsing the raw HTTP request data received from the client.
+This module parses the raw HTTP request data received from the client.
 It extracts the HTTP method (GET, POST, DELETE), URI, headers, and other necessary information.
 The parsed data is structured into an `HTTPRequest` object for easy processing by the connection handler module.

 **Key Functions:**
 - `HTTPRequest parseHTTPRequest(const std::string &rawRequest)`